-In The Raiser's Edge, you can use the Media tab of a Constituent or an Event record to store various media files, such as documents, bitmaps (graphics), and video files.
+In The Raiser's Edge, you can use the Media tab of a Constituent or an Event (when you have the optional module Event Management) record to store various media files, such as documents, bitmaps (graphics), and video files.
 With the Media form object, you can incorporate this functionality into your custom applications.